bcss/RentACar-Contract/docs/ENVIRONMENT_VARIABLES_CATALOG.md

 **Note:** The following variables are available in the Replit environment but are **NOT referenced by the application code**.
 The application uses `DATABASE_URL` directly.

-These variables are automatically extracted from `DATABASE_URL` by the Replit platform and may be useful for external tools (e.g., psql CLI), but RCCMS does not read them:
+These variables are automatically extracted from `DATABASE_URL` by the Replit platform and may be useful for external tools (e.g., psql CLI), but KarāraOS does not read them:

 - **PGDATABASE** - Database name (from DATABASE_URL)
 - **PGHOST** - Server hostname (from DATABASE_URL)